Heiner1/AAPS-Wiki-en/Accu-Chek-Combo:-Tipps-for-Basic-usage.md

 If your battery life is signifcantly shorter than the ranges given above, please check the following possible causes:
 * There are some variants of the screw-on battery cap of the Combo pump, which partially short circuits the batteries and drain them quickly.
 The caps without this problem can be recognized by the golden metal contacts.
 * If the pump clock does not "survive" a short battery change, it is likely that the capacitor is broken which keeps the clock running during a brief power outage.
 In this case, only replacement of the pump by Roche will help, which is not a problem during the warranty period.
-* On some smartphones, the AndroidAPS app is often closed to save energy or free RAM.
-Then AndroidAPS is reinitialized at each startup.
-It then establishes a Bluetooth connection to the pump, and re-reads the current basal rate and bolus history.
-This consumes a lot of battery and leads to a short battery life.
-To investigate if you are impacted by this error, go to **Settings** and enable **Log app start in NS**.
-This will ennsure Nightscout receives an event at every restart of AndroidAPS, which makes it easy to track the issue.

 # Daylight saving time changes
 * Currently the combo driver does not support automatic adjustment of the pump's time.